All posts by Qingsong Chang

 Arcs are a fundamental part of natural movement — whether it’s an arm swing or a body turn, all actions should follow smooth and curved motion paths.

-Reference shot
+Reference shot & Feedback

 Using both the original reference video and my own sketches, I filmed a new reference with added dramatic effects.
 I also changed the camera angle — by switching to a first-person perspective, I aimed to make the animation more engaging and fun to watch.